Zuehlke/kafka-streaming-technology/training-env-cloud.md

 ## Access to your environment

 From your instructor you will get
-* the IP address of a cloud vm where your Kafka ecosystems run
+* the IP address of a cloud vm where your Kafka ecosystem runs
 * the ssh key that allows you to access your vm

 ## Configure your environment